RePsychLing/MixedModelsSim.jl/README.md

 For those with experience in [`R`](https://www.r-project.org) just think of a `NamedTuple` as being like R's `list` type.
 It's an ordered, named collection.

+## Changes in v0.2

+Version 0.2 brings extensive changes to the API, both to take better advantage of new features in MixedModels.jl 3.0 and to eliminate the direct dependency on DataFrames.jl.

+- There is now extensive use of row tables instead of DataFrames.
+- `simulate_waldtests` has been removed.
+This functionality is now provided by the `coefpvalues` property provided of `MixedModelBootstrap`.
+- Similarly, `sim_to_df` has been removed because `DataFrame(bootstrapsim.coefpvalues)` provides the same content.

 ## Examples

 To create a design with each of five subjects, three old and two young, tested on each of three items, first create the subject table